A message to PSG: Argentina, not club football, is Messi's motivator

 Editors' Picks

-Whether or not Messi would even be available for Friday's clash had been up in the air all week but it now seems that he will start against the Uruguayans and, if he remains unscathed, on Tuesday for Brazil's visit to San Juan.
+Whether or not Messi would even be available for Friday's clash had been up in the air all week but it now seems that he will start against the Uruguayans and, if he remains unscathed, also on Tuesday, for Brazil's visit to San Juan.

 Messi has made no secret of the fact that leading his national team to the World Cup in a year's time is his top priority.
 According to reports he even has that condition written into his PSG contract, in a clause which states that the club must release him for any international game he wishes, regardless of the circumstance.